The Charter – Table of Contents

 I , (Your Name) , provide (Their Name) my proxy vote for the following General Meeting on (Date of General Meeting) for Epoch Toronto Foundation.

-Proxy vote maybe sent electronically but an executive Epoch hosted email address must be CC’d.
+Proxy votes may be sent electronically, but an Executive Epoch hosted email address must be CC’d.
+Electronic proxies will only be counted if they are emailed to an Epoch Executive.
+Proxies must be sent by the one giving the proxy, not by a third party, or proxy receiver.
 Written Proxy must be signed and handed to Executive at or prior to the General Meeting.